secureCodeBox/secureCodeBox/scanners/ffuf/README.md

 ## Scanner Configuration
 The mandatory parameters are `-u` and either `-w` or `--input-cmd` (normally `-w` is used):
 - `-u`: The url to scan (e.g. https://securecodebox.io/FUZZ), which may also contain the FUZZ keyword.
 - `-w`: The path to the wordlist.txt file.
+How to get your wordlist into the scanner? -> See below at section [Wordlist Configmap](#wordlist-configmap).

 To define the test case for ffuf, use the keyword FUZZ anywhere in the URL (-u), headers (-H), or POST data (-d).